NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/transfer_to_NIRD.md

 md5sum check has not been implemented yet.
 This will happen before end of April.

 <!--- Not implemented yet

+Filepermission to 444
+chwon to user
+finger command to find the username
 Check md5sum:
 ```
 $ md5sum -c md5sum.txt > md5sum.check